 Craigslist can be a great way to buy and sell things in your local area.
-However, because it’s mostly unmoderated, it’s also become a great place for scammers to proliferate.
+However, because it’s mostly unmoderated, it’s also become a great place for scams to proliferate.

 It’s definitely still possible to find great deals in your local area, even on things like rental properties.
 You just have to know how to weed out the scams.